Joe’s Blog: Intense heat dome to sit on KC region (THU-8/17)

 So things have gotten better.
 Not perfect but better.
 Drought conditions continue near and south of the US 50 corridor region towards the Lakes and for most of central MO.

 August has started wet for most.
-KCI is running 2″ above average BUT by the time the heat dome is done with us towards next weekend that surplus will be cut by more than half.
-4.81″ of rain at the airport guarantees us to have a wetter than average month of August.
-4.24″ is average for the month as a whole.
+KCI is running 2″ above average BUT by the time the heat dome is done with us towards next weekend, that surplus will be cut by more than half.
+Close to five inches of rain at the airport guarantees us to have a wetter than average month of August where 4.24″ is average for the month as a whole.

 I thought this explanation from the University of Arizona was a good way of thinking about how this all affects the temperatures…